Saint Joachim Reading a Book

 Saint Joachim Reading a Book is a painting by the Flemish artist Michaelina Wautier.
 It was painted some time in the 1650s.
-The painting is in the Kunsthistorisches Museum, Vienna.
+The painting is in the Kunsthistorisches Museum, Vienna, where it came into the collection through the group of paintings moved from Brussels to the Stallburg in 1656 with the rest of Archduke Leopold of Austria's collection.

+It forms a pendant with her Saint Joseph.